 b: partial recovery with scar formation

-|3rd degree||damage of all skin layers including the superficial fascia, greyish-white discoloration of the skin||painless since the nerve endings have been destroyed||skin regeneration no longer possible|
+|3rd degree||damage of all skin layers including the superficial fascia, greyish-white discoloration of the skin||painless since the nerve endings are destroyed||skin regeneration no longer possible|

-|4th degree||involves muscles, tendons or bones, charring of tissue||painless||skin regeneration no longer possible|
+|4th degree||involve the muscles, tendons, or bones, charring of tissue||painless||skin regeneration no longer possible|

-- One leg 2 times 9 % (front side = 9%, back side = 9%).
+- One leg 18% (front side = 9%, backside = 9%)

-- The trunk is divided into 4 regions of 9%.
+- The trunk is divided into 4 regions of 9%

-- lumbar region = 9%).
+- Lumbar region = 9%

 - The genital region equals 1% of the BSA.

 Severe burns should always be treated in a burn unit.

-Therapy of burns
+Therapy for burns

-- Adequate analgesia, prophylactic antibiotics and antitetanus toxin administration.
+- Adequate analgesia, prophylactic antibiotics, and antitetanus toxin administration

-General management of burns takes a general layout of:
+General management of burns involves:

-- Resuscitation and saving the patient’s life in the first 48hrs.
+- Resuscitation in the first 48 hrs

-In case of electrical accidents, a mix of symptoms of thermic (local burns) and electrical injuries (cardiac arrhythmia) can be seen.
-The severity of the injury depends on the voltage (low voltage <1000V = domestic electricity, high voltage > 1000V, lightning), current strength, duration of exposure, contact area and other general factors such as moisture and conductivity of the skin.
+In the case of electrical accidents, a mix of symptoms of thermal (local burns) and electrical injuries (cardiac arrhythmia) can be seen.
+The severity of the injury depends on the voltage (low voltage < 1000 V, domestic electricity; high voltage > 1000 V, lightning), current strength, duration of exposure, contact area, and other general factors such as moisture and conductivity of the skin.
 Possible consequences are: